lupiverse/lupiverse/README.md

 - 👋 Hi, I’m @lupiverse
-- 👀 I’m interested in books, anime and engineering :)
+- 👀 I’m interested in books 📖, anime and engineering :)
-- 🌱 I’m currently learning a third language (italian)
+- 🌱 I’m currently learning a third language (italian 🇮🇹
 - 💞️ I’m looking to collaborate on interesting nuclear projects!
-- 📫 How to reach me: through pidgeons
+- 📫 How to reach me: follow the spiders
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her 👧
 - ⚡ Fun fact: I'm good at memorising birthdays

 <!---